-- 1. Payment of the Compliance Monitoring Fee described in Section 6.6. - 2.
-The Annual Owner's Certification Form described in Section 8.2(H) on a form provided by ADOH. - 3.
-A PDF format copy of the Owner's audited Financial Statements (balance sheet, profit and loss and cash flow statements) for the preceding year evidencing financial capacity and solvency. - 4.
-The annual Utility Allowance Schedule. - 5.
-Management Agent's Annual Compliance Training Certificate described in Section 8.1 (C)(2). - 6.
-An updated Property Contact Sheet on a form provided by ADOH.
+- 1. Payment of the Compliance Monitoring Fee described in Section 6.5. - 2.
+The Annual Owner's Certification Form described in Section 8.2(H) on a form provided by ADOH.

-- 7. A list showing the ADOH-approved income designation for each Unit (applicable for Projects subject to the average income minimum set-aside under § 42(g)(1)(C) only). - 8.
+- 3. A PDF format copy of the Owner's audited Financial Statements (balance sheet, profit and loss and cash flow statements) for the preceding year evidencing financial capacity and solvency. - 4.
+The Utility Allowance Schedule as of December 31st of the reporting year. - 5.
+The income and rent limits in effect as of December 31st of the reporting year. - 6.
+Leases for households occupying Units for less than six (6) months in the reporting year. - 7.
+Initial certifications and reporting year re-certifications for households over 140% of the income limit for the family size.
+Prior year over-income household documents need not be submitted unless specifically requested by ADOH. - 8.
+Management Agent's Annual Compliance Training Certificate described in Section 8.1 (C)(2). - 9.
+An updated Property Contact Sheet on a form provided by ADOH. - 10.
+A list showing the ADOH-approved income designation for each Unit (applicable for Projects subject to the average income minimum set-aside under § 42(g)(1)(C) only). - 11.
 Effective January 1, 2015, all LIHTC Multi-Family Housing developments are required to enter tenant events annually using the ADOH online system.

 For new Projects: The first Annual Report is due the first year after the calendar year that was elected by the Owner to begin taking Tax Credits, as evidenced by the First Year Credit Election Form submitted with the Final Allocation package described in Section 3.4 of this Plan.
-For example, if the first credit year is 2019, the first report is due March 15, 2019.
+For example, if the first credit year is 2021, the first report is due March 15, 2022.